JUSTIN O. RELIFORD

 BIO:

-Justin Reliford is a partner in the Firm’s Corporate Governance and Shareholders Rights practice group.
+Justin Reliford co-leads the Firm’s Delaware office and is a partner in the Firm’s Corporate Governance and Shareholders Rights practice group.

 REPRESENTATIVE CASES:

-In re Tesla Motors, Inc. S’holder Litig., C.A.
+- In re Tesla Motors, Inc. S’holder Litig., C.A.
 No. 12711-VCS (Del.
-Ch.) ($60 million settlement of breach of fiduciary duty claims in connection with corporate transaction)
+Ch.) ($60 million settlement of breach of fiduciary duty claims in connection with a corporate transaction)

-In re Dole Food Co., Inc. S’holder Litig., C.A.
+- In re Dole Food Co., Inc. S’holder Litig., C.A.
 No. 8703-VCL (Del.
-Ch.) ($148 million settlement following post-trial ruling in Plaintiffs’ favor on breach of fiduciary claims in connection with take-private transaction)
+Ch.) ($148 million settlement following post-trial ruling in plaintiffs’ favor on breach of fiduciary claims in connection with a take-private transaction)